artnc/personal-website/src/blog/_posts/2024-10-19-disable-contactless-payment.md

 ---
-h1: How to Disable Contactless Payment on a Credit Card
 layout: post
 ogimage: /img/contactless-chip.jpg
-pagetitle: How to Disable Contactless Payment on a Credit Card
+title: How to Disable Contactless Payment on a Credit Card
-tags: []
 ---

 An exercise in hyperoptimizing my daily life.